mattjay/WebLogStats/README.md

 # apacheCounter.py
-Python script to parse through an Apache log file and return the number of requests and unique IPs in a given time period It takes an Apache log file via stdin, the number of hours back you'd like to look -t (Default = 24 hours), and if you want the actual list of unique IPs -i
+Python script to parse through an Apache log file and return the number of requests and unique IPs in a given time period

+It takes Apache log files via -f, the number of hours back you'd like to look -t (Default = 24 hours), and if you want the actual list of unique IPs -i or a list of the Top N most common IPs via -n

 Options:
 ```